JudgeGroovyman/JudgeGroovyman.github.io/Assets.md

 - [Making Low Poly Animals](https://youtu.be/JjW6r10Mlqs)

 ### MeshKit ###
+This is great!
+I think highly of this one.
+Just look at the list of features.
+I imagine taking rocks and splitting them and duplicating them to make new rocks.
 $69
 1. An easy to use in-unity decimator.
 2. An automatic LOD builder.